Lieveizh/Literature/README.md

 Novels, lyrics, poets, etc.

 ##########
-All works in this repository is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+All works in this repository are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.